 - A child-friendly paint for walls

-Writing unreadable words to paint imaginary castles on walls by our little ones, this is something that we all know is unavoidable.
+Writing unreadable words to paint imaginary castles on walls by our little ones, is something that we all know is unavoidable.
 I had always been a fan of my little Picasso’s art on our house walls but also secretly wished that the walls remain clean after her creativity burst gets over, all thanks to Berger Paints it all became possible.
 I used Berger Paints, Easy Clean Fresh for my little one’s room and it looks absolutely stunning and at the same time super easy to wipe off pencil marks and stains!

 Chalkboard panels are a great option too if your little one loves to write with chalk as much as my child does.
 If you don’t want to paint a whole wall, just paint a sturdy piece of plywood and mount it securely, which can be removed easily whenever you want to.

 The décor of a child’s room should be fun and lively.
 This will help them in being more interested to learn and study in one place.
 Stencils or wall arts are a great way to give the right ambiance you need for the room.
 Peppy stencils like animals, flowers, shapes, or even planets can be a game-changer when it comes to giving a new look to your little ones’ room.